My friend Sydney’s husband—a man far too young to be bound to his bed—recently tripped and fell while walking through their cluttered home.

 A Turning Point This Couple Never Saw Coming

 But now that Mark can’t leave their home, he isn’t bringing anything new in.
-And with the help of their kids, Sydney has dramatically decreased what they own, carving out space to breathe—and room to maneuver a wheelchair when her Marc’s body is finally ready for that step.
+And with the help of their kids, Sydney has dramatically decreased what they own, carving out space to breathe—and room to maneuver a wheelchair when Mark’s body is finally ready for that step.

 “I love how our home feels now—and how much less stressed I feel when I’m in it.”
 Sydney told me.
 “It’s what I’ve wanted for years.
 I’m only sorry this had to be our reason for a change.”

 Why Mess Causes Stress

 Maybe you’re like Sydney, and you know how it feels to live in both kinds of environments—over-full and messy vs. streamlined and tidy.

 Maybe you’ve experienced firsthand the stress, exhaustion, and overwhelm that come with living in a crowded environment.

 And maybe at some point in your life—whether it was in adulthood or childhood, your college dorm or even a week-long stay in a hotel room—you’ve also experienced the freedom, relaxation, and clear mind that comes with living with less.

 The difference is distinct.
 It’s as clear as night and day.
 (Or… as clear as all the times when your kid comes to you with orange-powdered lips and swears he did NOT get into the Cheetos in the pantry!)